JCGonzaga01/jcTV/README.md

 This is my own version of simple VOD (Video-On-Demand) app with functionalities.

-The project is build using teh following libraries:
+The project is build using the following libraries:

 1. **ReactJS**
 2. **ReactHooks**